Leadership Development Module

 As you prepare to explore this module's resources, consider:

-• How do leadership teams (including schoolwide, content, and grade-level teams) promote and guide the use of data at our school?
+• How do leadership teams (including schoolwide, content, and grade-level teams) promote instructional improvement at our school?

 Handouts designed for teams working through the module together.
 They include reflection sheets, readings, and group exercises.

 This guide allows an in-house facilitator to lead a team through the module’s learning experience.